If you want to be a better writer, and who doesn’t, you can find lots of great advice online.

 In 2016, I averaged around 300 visitor sessions per day.

-Today, the average is about 4,000 visitors per day, and that’s about a fifteenfold increase in 6 years.
+Today, the average is about 4,000 visitors per day, which is about a fifteenfold increase.

 I honestly believe that paying careful attention to my readers is one of the primary reasons for the steady increase.